schonken/DevelopingDataProductsProject/index.md

 ========================================================
 date: February 2015

-*This App tries to help clarify some of the mistery around BMI, BMR, Calorie Deficits and continued weight loss.*
+*This App tries to help clarify some of the mystery around BMI, BMR, Calorie Deficits and continued weight loss.*

 Simply put, this is the <u><b>Calorie Planner</b></u> I've always wanted.